 Both target heavy-duty diesel repair.
 But ShopView optimizes what happens inside the shop.
 MetaFleet is built for what happens when the truck breaks down on the highway.
-Here's the honest breakdown.
+Here is the honest breakdown.

 Built for in-shop heavy-duty operations.
-Strong technician time tracking, inventory management, fleet billing, and DOT/DVIR compliance workflows.
+Strong technician time tracking, inventory management, fleet billing, and DOT/DVIR compliance workflows for fixed shop locations.

 โ Designed for shop-based workflows, not emergency mobile dispatch

 Built for mobile diesel and heavy equipment repair shops.
-AI dispatch, call-to-cash automation, and a field-native mobile app for crews working roadside and on-site.
+AI dispatch, call-to-cash automation, parts inventory, customer portal, payment processing, and FleetNet integration.
+Simple, intuitive, and fast to learn โ for mobile crews and shop operations alike.

 โ Purpose-built for emergency mobile operations